 Note: ^ = chi square statistic, others = Mann-Whitney estimate. , Significance levels: p < .05* , p < .01 **, p < .001 ***

 We also examine differences in expected goals.
 Metrics such as goals and points provide information on team performance but can be dependent on luck in finishing.
 Expected goals is a metric that calculates the quality of chances created by a team over the entire match and therefore is very suitable to evaluate team performance.
 The decrease in home advantage seem to come from both an increase in away team performance and a decrease in home team performance.
-With crowd support, home team’s actual goals slightly outperformed their expected goals, scoring 1.58 goals per match where 1.56 would be expected, whereas the away team’s actual goals slightly below their expected goals value(1.22 to 1.25).
+With crowd support, home team’s actual goals slightly outperformed their expected goals, scoring 1.58 goals per match where 1.56 would be expected, whereas the away team’s actual goals were slightly below their expected goals value(1.22 to 1.25).

 Both goal values have converged closer to their expected goals value after the lockdown, which has lead to a significant reduction in home advantage.
 Also, the decrease in expected goals for home teams is bigger, with an expected goals drop of over .1(p <.001) goals per match, compared to a .04 increase in expected goals for away teams(p = .044).
 This hints that decreased home advantage in a situation of no crowd support is to a greater extent caused by a drop in home team performance than to an improved away performance.The differences in goals and expected goals are displayed in figure 4.